Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: Introduction

 Figure~\ref{fig:graphClasses}(d) shows an example of an outerstring graph.
 A string representation of a graph is called \emph{grounded}, if one endpoint of each string is attached to a \emph{grounding line} $\ell$ and all strings lie on one side of $\ell$.
 For example, a graph $G$ is called a \emph{grounded segment graph}, if it is the intersection graph of a set of segments such that each segment is attached to a grounding line $\ell$ at one of its endpoints and all segments lie on one side of $\ell$; see Figure~\ref{fig:graphClasses}(e).

-Gavril~\cite{DBLP:journals/ipl/Gavril73} presented an $O(n^3)$ algorithm for solving the $\mis$ problem on circle graphs.
-Subsequent improvement reduced the complexity to $O(n^2)$~\cite{Supowit87,AsanoIM91}.
+We will relate the time-complexity of computing $\mis$ in outerstring graphs to the time-complexity of computing $\mis$ in circle graph representations.
+Gavril~\cite{DBLP:journals/ipl/Gavril73} presented an $O(n^3)$-time algorithm for solving the $\mis$ problem on circle graphs.
+Subsequent improvement reduced the time complexity to $O(n^2)$~\cite{Supowit87,AsanoIM91}.
 Several algorithms exist with running time sensitive to various graph parameters, e.g., $O(nd)$ time~\cite{DBLP:journals/dam/ApostolicoAH92,DBLP:conf/isaac/Valiente03}, or $O(n \min\{d, \alpha\})$ time~\cite{DBLP:journals/ipl/NashG10}.
 Here $d$ is a parameter known as the density of the circle graph, and $\alpha$ is the independence number of the circle graph.
 However, no truly subquadratic-time algorithm (i.e., an $O(n^{2-\delta})$-time algorithm where $\delta>0$) is known for the $\mis$ problem on circle graphs.

 Although recognizing an intersection graph may require $\Theta(n^2)$ time (since there could be $\Theta(n^2)$ edges), the $\mis$ problem can be solved faster if an intersection representation is given.
-For example, $\mis$ in an interval graph representation can be solved in $O(n)$ time~\cite{Frank75}.
-Moreover, recognizing outerstring graphs is $\exists\mathbb{R}$-complete~\cite{DBLP:journals/jgaa/CardinalFMTV18}, but given an outerstring representation, one can solve the weighted $\mis$ problem in $O(s^3)$ time, where $s$ is the number of segments in the representation~\cite{DBLP:journals/comgeo/KeilMPV17}.
+For example, $\mis$ in an interval graph representation can be computed in $O(n)$ time~\cite{Frank75}.
+Although recognizing grounded segment graphs is $\exists\mathbb{R}$-complete~\cite{DBLP:journals/jgaa/CardinalFMTV18}, given an outerstring representation with strings as polygonal chains of straight line segments, one can solve the weighted $\mis$ problem in $O(s^3)$ time, where $s$ is the number of segments in the representation~\cite{DBLP:journals/comgeo/KeilMPV17}.
 For grounded segment graphs, this yields a time complexity of $O(n^3)$, where $n$ is the number of vertices in the grounded segment graph.
 Although the strings in a grounded segment graph are straight line segments, no faster algorithm is known for this case.
 Thus a natural question is to ask whether one can prove non-trivial lower bounds on the time complexity of the $\mis$ problem for outerstring graphs or simpler variants of such graphs.